Iandenh/overleash/README.md

 ---

-# Features
+## Key Concepts & Features

+### Dynamic Overrides with Multiple Storage Backends
-- **Dynamic Overrides:** Override feature flags dynamically without modifying upstream configs.
+Override feature flags dynamically without modifying upstream configs.
+Overleash supports two storage backends for these overrides:

+* **File (Default):** Simple and requires no external dependencies.
+Perfect for local development.
+* **Redis:** Enables a high-availability (HA) setup.
+When using Redis, Overleash utilizes a Pub/Sub connection to **instantly synchronize overrides** across multiple Overleash instances, ensuring consistent behavior in a distributed environment.

+### Near-Instant Updates with Delta Streaming
+Instead of periodically polling for changes, Overleash can connect directly to an upstream Unleash instance's Server-Sent Events (SSE) stream.
+This provides **near-instant updates** for any feature flag changes, ensuring your local environment is always up-to-date with minimal latency and reduced network traffic.

+### Flexible Environment Handling
+Overleash can operate in two modes for handling environments:
+1.  **Dashboard-Driven (Default):** The active environment is managed and can be changed directly within the Overleash dashboard.
+This is the recommended setup for local development.
+2.  **Token-Driven:** For more advanced use cases, you can enable a mode where the environment is dynamically resolved from the client token sent in the `Authorization` header.
+This allows a single Overleash instance to serve flags for multiple environments (e.g., dev, staging) based on the token provided by the client SDK.

+### Additional Features
-- **Dashboard:** View and manage feature flags with ease.
+* **Dashboard:** View and manage feature flags with ease.
-- **Multi-Token Support:** Seamlessly test with multiple Unleash tokens.
+* **Multi-Token Support:** Seamlessly test with multiple Unleash tokens.
-- **Blazing Fast:** Fetch, cache, and reload feature flag configurations efficiently.
-- **Proxy Metrics:** Enable metrics forwarding for your Unleash setup.
+* **Proxy Metrics:** Enable metrics forwarding for your Unleash setup.
+* **Prometheus Metrics:** Expose metrics for monitoring with Prometheus.
+* **Webhook Refresh:** Trigger a refresh of feature flags from an external source, like an Unleash webhook.
 ## 🚀 Quick Start

 The simplest way to get started is by using the provided `docker-compose` configuration: